vint-1/dreamsmooth/README.md

 We propose DreamSmooth, which performs temporal smoothing of the rewards obtained in each rollout before adding them to the replay buffer.
 Our method makes learning a reward model easier, especially when rewards are ambiguous or sparse.

-Our method is extremely simple, requiring only **several lines of code changes** to existing algorithms, while incurring **minimal overhead**.

-Our experiments show that with our method, the reward models no longer omit sparse rewards from its output, and are able to predict them accurately.
+With our method, the reward models no longer omit sparse rewards from its output, predicting them accurately.

 ![Dreamsmooth improves reward prediction](/assets/smooth_trajectories.png "trajectories for different environments, showing accurate reward prediction by dreamsmooth")